jaymoulin/yamete/README.md

   download [options]

 Options:
   -u, --url[=URL]             Url to download from
-  -l, --list[=LIST]        List file with multiple urls -p, --pdf                Optional to create a PDF -z, --zip                Optional to create a zip file -d, --drivers[=DRIVERS]  Optional array of drivers to add (multiple values allowed) -h, --help               Display this help message -q, --quiet              Do not output any message -V, --version            Display this application version
+  -l, --list[=LIST]           List file with multiple urls -p, --pdf                   Optional to create a PDF -z, --zip                   Optional to create a zip file -e, --errors[=ERRORS]       Optional file path to create artifacts error urls -d, --drivers[=DRIVERS]     Optional array of drivers to add (multiple values allowed) -h, --help                  Display this help message -q, --quiet                 Do not output any message -V, --version               Display this application version
       --ansi                  Force ANSI output
       --no-ansi               Disable ANSI output
   -n, --no-interaction        Do not ask any interactive question -v|vv|vvv, --verbose        Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
-  Download a URL resources
+  Download an URL resources
 ```

 ### Mandatory parameter